 As for example in his repeated discussions on the correct transmission of the Ari’s writings, and his reservations about certain editions that reflected, according to him, an inauthentic mixing of reliable and unreliable sources.

 Although the order in which the Hida’s publications appeared is known, their date and order of composition is much more difficult to ascertain, a difficulty that creates uncertainty about the immediate context to which the Hida is responding, and hampers our attempt to understand the development of his thought and writing.
 His three volumes of responsa are also undated.
 Moreover, some of the Hida’s manuscripts were written in an ongoing process that included re-writings, editing, and additions.
 Thus, we are faced with a multilayered textual product, and recourse to the manuscript is not always fruitful, although at times it may be of help (we do not possess an autograph manuscript of all his published texts).
-The Hida’s insisted on proofreading his works before printing, and would update the contents at this late stage according to his later knowledge and halachic developments.
+The Hida has insisted on proofreading his works before printing, and would update the contents at this late stage according to his later knowledge and halachic developments.
 Thus, we know he approved of the views expressed in his writings at the time of their publication, but it is not always easy to determine the point in time when he adopted them.
 Nonetheless, we can state that the Hida’s reservations concerning the wider contexts of the phenomena describe here – a prominent example of which would be the printing of kabbalistic books – became more pronounced from the 1760’s and onwards.

 From the Hida’s repeated descriptions of the custom, it seems clear that this is a new tradition, created in the 17th century, which had become “widespread in the last generation.”
 It seems highly likely that these are Sabbatean practices.